Welcome Francophiles

 For an interesting amusing article written 1787 go to http://www.btinternet.com/~glynhughes/squashed/travelsinfrance.htm

-r rather Ouistreham
+Caen or rather Ouistreham

 Without doubt the best port to pass away a few hours, the harbour area is full of good value restaurants and bars.
 Several good value hotels also and the Hotel Normandie I can recommend.